Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD

 \subsection{Constraint on Information Leakage}

 A well-designed transformation $g$, according to the discussion above, should maximize $I(\Xhat;X|N)$.
 First note that

 Whereas the optimal transformation $g$ may be hard to devise, it is reasonable to first minimize the second term $I(\Xhat;N)$, which represents the information about the raw key $\mathbf{B}$ leaked through the disclosed metric $N$.
-As the MI is non negative, we can reasonably impose the following constraint
+As the MI is non-negative, we can reasonably impose the constraint

 The mutual information between two random variables is zero if and only if they are independent.
 Therefore, to satisfy (\ref{eq:mutual-information-null}) the function pieces $g_i$ in (\ref{eq:functions}) must be selected such that, given the decision $\Xhat=a_i$, the distribution of the resulting variable $N$ is independent of the decision $a_i$ itself, i.e.,